7 Seconds/Suicidal Tendencies/Youth Brigade/Wasted Youth

 The two Steph’s were over at Steph B.’s place.
 We picked them up at 6:30pm-6:45pm, and hopped onto the 101 freeway.
 We took the 101 for about 30 minutes, and then switched over to the Interstate 5 for the last half hour.
 When we finally arrived we parked a few blocks away, Chris was not sure what would become of his new BMW.

-Once we got to the Galaxy Rollerink, there were huge lines to get into the place.
+Once we got to the rink, there were huge lines to get into the place.
 The Fullerton police were frisking everybody, and waving handheld metal detectors over everyone in line.
 They didn’t have female officers for the girls, same group of male cops for everybody.
-And standing to the side was a couple of officers holding back German Sheppard’s on leashes.
+And standing to the side were a couple of officers holding back German Sheppard’s on leashes.
 Finally after fifteen or twenty minutes I got waved forward, immediately the metal detector goes off as the officer waved the metal detector over my leather jacket.
 The cop gets this look on his face, and my eyes bug, because I have no idea what set it off.
 One cop comes over to check my pockets as the other holds my shoulder.
 The officer pulls out a pocketknife with a razor blade tucked into the blade.
 I almost crapped.
 I became the very stereotype these cops were fighting.
 The other officer was now holding both of my shoulders.
-The first thing that came to mind was that I was going to be arrested and have to call my mom, and have her drive an hour to get me, and this was going to be all bad.
+The first thing that came to mind was that I was going to be arrested and have to call my Mom, and have her drive an hour to get me, and this was going to be all bad.
 So, I decided to bargain with them.
 I said “Would you like to keep the knife, I don’t need it.”
 The officers look at each other for a minute, and told me to get moving.
 Whew, I was safe!
-Would you believe these items were part of an art project?
-I was supposed to draw the knife and blade and have it turned in after Christmas break?

 Anyway, the ride home was a bit quicker.
 We dropped off the two Steph’s, who we would talk to all night between bands, basically giving our critiques.
 Then Chris and I headed to his place and crashed out at 1:00am.
 Other than the police incident it was a cool night.